rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    valued Bachet weak ranking result

 In :numref:`weakBachet5` Lines 5-8 we observe now a partial ranking taking into account not only the polarised relational structure, but also the **epistemic determination** of the given outranking digraph *g*.
 And the ordinal correlation with *g*, supported by a similar criteria significance of 57%, gets even higher: +0.888 vs +0.806 (see :numref:`weakBachet5` Lines 11-13).
-It is worthwhile noticing in the corresponding :numref:`weakBachetval` that alternative *a1* appears indeed incomparable to most of the other alternatives, a fact already made apparent in :numref:`rankingConsensusFigure`.
+It is worthwhile noticing again in :numref:`weakBachetval` that alternative *a1* appears indeed incomparable to most of the other alternatives, a fact already made previously apparent in :numref:`rankingConsensusFigure`.

-This way, the *Bachet* ranking rules deliver very effective tools for constructing convincing partial rankings providing by the way an effective tool for computing first or last choice recommendations, actually the initial and terminal kernels of such partial transitive digraphs.
+This way, the *Bachet* ranking rules deliver efficient tools for constructing convincing partial rankings providing by the way an effective tool for computing first or last choice recommendations, actually the :ref:`initial and terminal prekernels <Bipolar-Valued-Kernels-Tutorial-label>` of such partial transitive digraphs.
 Mind however that the *Bachet* ranking rules can only handle small outranking digraphs ( < 50 ).
 For larger ( > 50 ) or big ( > 1000 ) outranking digraphs it is opportune to turn to order statistics and compute **weak rankings** --rankings with ties-- by sorting the multicriteria performance records into relative or absolute performance **quantile equivalence classes**.

-This order statistics based **rating** approach is presented in the following Sections.
+This order statistics based **rating** approach is presented in the following tutorials.

 Back to :ref:`Content Table <Tutorial-label>`